 P1-08Regulatory and Investor AI Disclosure8 pts

-Filings contain specific AI governance statements, identify material AI dependencies (named providers, named systems), and describe AI-related risk factors with operational detail including mitigation.
-The disclosure substantively informs an investor's understanding of AI exposure.
+Filings contain specific AI governance statements, name material AI dependencies (providers/systems), and describe AI risk factors with operational detail including mitigation.

 P1-09AI Supply Chain Transparency8 pts

-A clear, consolidated mapping of which AI providers and which models power which product features is published.
-A reader can trace any AI-driven feature to its underlying provider and model family.
+A consolidated published mapping of which providers and models power which features; any feature is traceable to provider and model family.

 P1-10Disclosure Currency6 pts

-Some disclosures are dated and current; others are undated, stale, or inconsistent.
-No version control is evident across the disclosure suite.
+Some disclosures are dated and current while others are undated or stale; no version control across the suite.

 Data and Model Governance